 Apparently it’s my first tumblr birthday.
 I’ve attempted celebrating by tagging all of my posts using the mass post editor but got bored.
 I’ve also posted the link to my tumblr publicly.
 I might try finding a better theme, too.
 (Tumblr birthday, really?
 Talk about procrastination!)

-gaygaysgay asked: Can you give me some advice on going vegan on a strict budget?
+gaygaysgay said: Can you give me some advice on going vegan on a strict budget?
 I'm the anon from before, and I've been convinced that animal products are what is killing our planet-but I'm poor as sin and need help starting.

 I’m poor as hell too!
 Here are some staple foods I always recommend to others - they last a long time and are nutritious (full of protein, carbs, etc)!

 - tinned beans and dried pulses of various kinds

 - vegetables (particularly seasonal ones) - can be tinned or frozen

 - pasta and noodles - dry lasts longer